 The Dental Hygiene Associate in Science degree program is designed to prepare competent dental hygiene professionals, capable of providing quality dental hygiene care in a variety of settings within a changing health care system, and a culturally diverse society.
-Students gain skills and knowledge required to take the National Dental Hygiene Board and Northeast Regional Board Examinations, and learn to practice in a manner consistent with the highest standards set forth by the ADA/CODA, ADHA, OSHA, CDC, EPA and Massachusetts General Laws pertinent to health care providers/settings, including the State Dental Practice Act.
+Students gain skills and knowledge required to take the National Dental Hygiene Board and Commission on Dental Competency Assessment, and learn to practice in a manner consistent with the highest standards set forth by the ADA/CODA, ADHA, OSHA, CDC, EPA and Massachusetts General Laws pertinent to health care providers/settings, including the State Dental Practice Act.
 Service-learning is infused in the Dental Hygiene coursework including the clinical experiences.

 Students who wish to pursue a career as a dental hygienist in public health, health management, forensics, health education or dental hygiene education are encouraged to transfer to a baccalaureate program after graduation.

-According to the 2009 Bureau of Labor Statistics, the national dental hygiene average wage was 67,340 and the Massachusetts state average for full-time hygienists was $80,590 with a median hourly wage of $38.75.
+According to the 2014 Bureau of Labor Statistics, the national dental hygiene average wage was $71,970 and the Massachusetts state average for full-time hygienists was $80,590 with a median hourly wage of $38.75.
 Job prospects are expected to be favorable in most areas, but will vary by geographical location.
 Because graduates are permitted to practice only in the state in which they are licensed, hygienists wishing to practice in areas that have an abundance of dental hygiene programs may experience strong competition for jobs.
 By the year 2018 the national employment trend is expected to increase by 36%.
 At this time, full-time opportunities are fewer than in past years where part-time and temporary employment is slightly more available.

 All information regarding the health status on an individual is considered confidential, and protected by the Family Education Rights and Privacy Act of 1994.